 Our school delivers outstanding developmental programs, with a gifted and talented focus in Dance, Drama and Music.
 In addition, academic, welfare and sporting programs complement the delivery of a comprehensive academic Year 3-12 curriculum, which caters for the individual abilities of students while accommodating academic giftedness and learning support needs.

-Enrolment through audition for 2020 is available for Years 3-11.
+Enrolment through audition is available for Years 3-11.
 Please be aware that the majority of vacancies occur in Years 3-7 where students undertake compulsory studies in Dance, Drama and Music throughout Years 3-6 and compulsory studies in Music in Year 7.
 All students undertake study in their auditioned performing arts area in Years 7-10.
 Students in Years 11 and 12 select all subject areas for their senior years, however, students who audition In Year 11 must undertake studies in their auditioned area.

 Year 8-12 students can undertake major and minor studies in the Performing Arts as elective subjects.
-This can include the study of more than one Performing Arts field.
+This can include the study of more than one Performing Arts area.
 All students have access to specialist opportunities for tuition and ensemble membership in the Performing Arts.